QubesOS/qubes-gui-rust/README.md

 daemon.
 It implements a simple state machine for message parsing, and provides buffering of outgoing messages to prevent deadlocks.
 Currently, this buffer is not bounded, but that will change in the future.

-### qubes-gui-gntalloc

-This provides routines for allocating Xen grant tables to be shared with the GUI daemon.
-It currently only supports Linux, but support for other operating systems can be added.
-For reasons of API stability, it does not rely on libxenlight.

-### qubes-gui-server

-This was intended to provide utilities for GUI daemons.
-It currenty does not do anything and will eventually be removed.

 ### qubes-demo-agent